Opposite Worlds: Development

-The series is based on the Chilean reality series Mundos Opuestos, which premiered in 2012.
-The Chilean edition featured a mixture of celebrity contestants and non-celebrities, including Richard Rubin of Beauty and the Geek.
 In October 2012, it was confirmed that SyFy had picked up the rights to air the series for twelve episodes for a total of six weeks.
 Mark Stern, president of content over SyFy, said the series "has become an absolute phenomenon [...]
 This groundbreaking, edgy program is a remarkable television experiment transporting the audience and the contestants into starkly opposite worlds, simultaneously."
-The series was executive produced by JD Roth, Todd A. Nelson, Brant Pinvidic, Adam Kaloustian and Curtis Colden for Eyeworks USA.
+The series was executive produced by J. D. Roth, Todd A. Nelson, Brant Pinvidic, Adam Kaloustian and Curtis Colden for Eyeworks USA.
 Casting for the series was done both online and through casting calls, with applicants being able to submit videos to SyFy or to appear at a casting call.
 It was noted that eight out of the original twelve contestants were from California, while three of the potential four contestants were from California as well.
 Wyatt, JR, Frank, and Charles were the only contestants who submitted their applications online.

 It was announced on January 9, 2014 that Luke Tipple would host the series.
 Tipple had previously been on television series' for networks such as The CW and the Discovery Channel.
 The contestants entered the house on January 16, 2014.
 The cast was revealed on January 14, 2014.
-Contestants Danielle Pascente and Jeffry Calle were the youngest contestants at age 25; Wyatt Werneth was the oldest at age 47.
-Rachel Lara is a working actress and starred in Lionsgate's thriller movie, 'Killer Holiday', and had previously been a character model for Capcom's' 'Resident Evil: Operation Raccoon City' video game, while Charles Haskins joined the Marines at the age of 19.
+Rachel Lara is a working actress and starred in Lionsgate's thriller movie, 'Killer Holiday', and had previously been a character model for Capcom's' Resident Evil: Operation Raccoon City video game.
 Jesse Wilson had previously appeared on the reality series Love in the Wild (2012).
 Aside from the original twelve contestants, an additional four contestants were revealed to be potential contestants, with the public deciding which two should enter the game.
 The two contestants selected entered the house at a later date.

-Opposite Worlds originally aired on Tuesdays and Wednesdays on the SyFy network.
-The Wednesday episode of the series was announced to be live, making it the first SyFy series to air live episodes.
+Opposite Worlds originally aired on Tuesdays and Wednesdays on the Syfy network.
+The Wednesday episode of the series was announced to be live, making it the first Syfy series to air live episodes.
 The show was simulcasted in Canada on Bell Media's Space channel.
 In addition they hold the rights to produce a local edition of the show.